conorwhanson/coding_reference/SQL/SQL Database and Queries.md

 Foreign Keys - a column in a secondary table that references (and depends upon) a primary key in another table

 To avoid cluster keys, create unique ID int column***

+## NoSQL
+SQL database with no predetermined structures/relations; messy data.
+Data in the form of JSON (nice!)